-Raw Strike Data Access
+Raw Flash Data Access

 The raw data from NCDC are available only to government and military users.
 Please email firstname.lastname@example.org to request access and documentation.

-The number of cloud-to-ground lightning strikes is summarized for each day in 0.10-degree tiles.
+The number of cloud-to-ground lightning flashes is summarized for each day in 0.10-degree tiles.
 These tiles are part of the NCDC Severe Weather Data Inventory and are accessible from a basic Google Maps-based search tool as well as simple, URL-based RESTful web services.

 County and State Summaries (PROTOTYPE)

-The number of cloud-to-ground lightning strikes is calculated for each day for all U.S. counties and states.
+The number of cloud-to-ground lightning flashes is calculated for each day for all U.S. counties and states.
 These summary reports are generated as part of the NCDC Severe Weather Data Inventory, and they contain counts of severe storm attributes detected by algorithms in the NEXRAD Weather Radar network.
 The summary reports are in CSV text format and are available via FTP or HTTP.